Minnesota Paycheck Calculator

 Overview of Minnesota

 The Land of 10,000 Lakes has a population of under 6 million (2020), with most living in the twin cities of Minneapolis and Saint Paul.
-The median household income is $68,388 (2017), and it is one of the wealthiest states in the USA.
+It is one of the wealthiest states in the USA.

 Brief summary: